graziegrazie/RGBDPlaneDetection/README.md

 - ROS Kinetic

 ## Usage
+Install to your catkin workspace and
+`catkin_make`
 ```
 $ roscore
 $ roslaunch realsense2_camera es_rgbd.launch
 $ rosrun rgbd_plane_detection rgbd_plane_detection
 ```
-Image is published as rostopic `/camera/plane_detection`.
+- Image is published as rostopic `/camera/plane_detection`

 ## Build
 In Windows, use Visual Studio to open sln file and compile and build the code.